publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 Above all, we’re supporting the development of the new profession of digital public workers, while removing their roadblocks to new knowledge and skills, and enhancing their ability to operate across cultures while providing longer-term sustainability.

-#### Read on for how we plan to expand our impact in 2021 and beyond:
+#### Read on for how we plan to expand our impact in 2021 and beyond

 * increase community awareness and skills
 * steward codebases to illustrate public code’s value